 Chapter 1 - Sniper

 Raid had been his spotter, and the brother had become his best friend.
-Thank god when Raid got out he followed him here and joined the same MC.
+Thank god when Raid got out, he followed him here and joined the same MC.
 It was nice still having him at his back.
-He glanced in his rear view mirror, and Raid was right there, pushing his own Harley just as hard as he was.
+He glanced in his rear-view mirror, and Raid was right there, pushing his own Harley just as hard as he was.
 He grinned and took the next corner without letting up at all.
 Raid grinned back and kept with him.
 It was a dance just like in the military.
-The two were completely in sync, knowing each other so well they could anticipate what the other would do.
-It had saved their lives on more than one occasion.
+The two were completely in sync, knowing each other so well, they could anticipate what the other would do.
+It had saved their lives on more then one occasion.

-Sniper had gotten out for his sister.
+Sniper had got out for his sister.
 Misty had been blinded temporarily in a car accident that took their parents lives.
 Sniper had been allowed to stay for the funeral and get Misty sorted before he had to return to his post.
-It was heartbreaking to leave her, but his girl Carly had assured him that she would take care of her.
+It was heartbreaking to leave her, but his girl Carly had reassured him that she would take care of her.
 In the end Carly went bat shit crazy and tried to kill his sister.
 She would have died if it hadn’t been for Trike.
 The brother had fallen hard for her and had saved her life.
-She eventually got her sight back, and Trike married her and gave her a little boy.
+She even got her sight back, and Trike had married her and given her a little boy.

 But Carly had destroyed him.
-He had trusted her to keep his baby sister safe and she had almost cost Misty her life.
+He had trusted her to keep his baby sister safe, and she had almost cost Misty her life.
 He’d never forgive himself for putting his faith in the wrong person.
-Not only that, but she had been the girl he had planned to marry.
+Not only that, but his girlfriend, the girl he had planned to marry.
 He’d always wanted a family.
 He wanted someone to come home to, someone he could love, and someone to carry his child one day.
 Now all those things were a distant memory, and something he wasn’t sure he even wanted anymore.
 Life sucked sometimes, and he even had thoughts of reenlisting.
 But his sister was thrilled he was home, and he couldn’t hurt her by leaving again.

 “You pushed it hard today.
 You okay?”
-Raid questioned with a slight frown.
+Raid asked with a slight frown.